orblivion/ntfy/.sandstorm/README_DETAILS.md

         * I've been told that UnifiedPush may always use json actually, so maybe we can just guess that it all works and see what people report.
     * [Other integrations](https://docs.ntfy.sh/integrations/)
     * List them under Validate so we can keep testing them.
-    * List them in description.md - useful for people considering using it
+    * List them in description.md - useful for people considering using it.
     * Watch the database.
 See if it sees notifications for those apps.
         * Try subscribing to the up* (unifiedpush) topics as if they're normal topics, while I'm at it.
 What shows up?
 * Security